Table of contents

 The arrival of the summer sunshine can bring lots of fun times outside with your pet, but as the temperature rises, you need to take certain actions to keep them safe.
 Excessive heat can impact your dog, whether playing out in the garden, riding in your car, or walking to the park.
 Here are my suggestions for keeping your much-loved doggy pals safe.

 Dogs and cars

-Here at Finchley Dog Walker, we do not use cars when we pick up and drop off dogs in our care.
+At Finchley Dog Walker, we do not use cars when we pick up and drop off dogs in our care.

 Keep the house cool

 If you need to leave your dog “home alone”, make sure he has a cool place to rest and sleep.
-If need be, close the curtains and turn on a cool air fan.
+If necessary, close the curtains and turn on a cool air fan.
 Your dog will cool himself by panting, so the best way to relieve overheating is to provide cooler air.
 Your dog will not sweat like you do when he is excessively hot.